 In addition to base salaries, each of our named executive officers is eligible to receive annual cash bonuses.
 The compensation committee uses annual cash bonuses to compensate named executive officers for achieving short-term financial and operational goals and, in the case of our named executive officers other than our president and chief executive officer, for achieving individual annual performance objectives during the preceding fiscal year.
 These objectives are generally established in the first half of the year and vary depending on the individual named executive officer, but relate generally to financial and operational targets as well as a cultural alignment assessment carried out by the chief executive officer for the rest of the named executive officers.
 If established objective thresholds for the annual corporate performance period are not met, the executive does not receive a bonus under our annual cash bonus program for the year.
-After the end of each fiscal year, our actual corporate performance is compared to the pre-determined objectives established by our board of directors during the prior year and an individual performance multiplier is applied to determine the annual cash bonus award payout.
+After the end of each fiscal year, our actual corporate performance multiplier is applied to determine the annual cash bonus award payout.

-For 2021, the compensation committee selected the following as the corporate performance (the "Consolidated Corporate Performance") measures:
+For 2022, the compensation committee selected the following as the corporate performance (the "Consolidated Corporate Performance") measures:

-- Net revenues adjusted, defined as our net revenues for 2021 net of the transportation costs charged by third-party carriers, including those charges presented in gross basis, after adjustments for unusual items as determined by the compensation committee, in each case, excluding Venezuela net revenues.
-This metric is measured in constant dollars; - Income from operations, defined as our income from operations in 2021 after adjustments for unusual items as determined by the compensation committee.
+- Net revenues adjusted, defined as our net revenues for 2022 net of the transportation costs charged by third-party carriers, including those charges presented in gross basis, in each case, excluding Venezuela net revenues.
+This metric is measured in constant dollars; - Income from operations, defined as our income from operations in 2022.
 This metric is measured in constant dollars; - Total payment volume adjusted, defined as the number of transactions paid for using Mercado Pago, including only On Platform, Online Payments Aggregator, Wallet, Point, Credit Card and Prepaid transactions.
-This metric is measured in constant dollars: - Percentage of weighted Shipping lead time in less than 2 days: 50% of shipments delivered in less than two days (defined as the share of shipments delivered in less than two calendar days over total shipments of Mercado Libre); plus 50% of shipments delivered in less than one day (defined as the share of shipments delivered in the same and next calendar day); and - Competitive NPS, which stands for Net Promoter Score and is defined as a metric of our Commerce and Fintech customers' satisfaction, calculated as the percentage of promoters (customers who would likely recommend Mercado Libre) minus the percentage of detractors (customers who would not likely recommend Mercado Libre).
-This metric is measured by renowned independent market research consultants (Ipsos, Ibope and Netquest), through anonymous surveys that compare Mercado Libre with its main competitors in each country.
+This metric is measured in constant dollars; and - Competitive NPS, which stands for Net Promoter Score and is defined as a metric of our Commerce and Fintech customers' satisfaction, calculated as the percentage of promoters (customers who would likely recommend Mercado Libre) minus the percentage of detractors (customers who would not likely recommend Mercado Libre).
+This metric is measured by renowned independent market research consultants (Ipsos, Megaresearch and Netquest), through anonymous surveys that compare Mercado Libre with its main competitors in each country.

-The Consolidated Corporate Performance measure is calculated as a weighted average of the financial metrics described above (as set forth below in "Weighting of 2021 Annual Bonus Performance Measures"), which are converted from the local currency into U.S. dollars at the previous year's applicable exchange rate, in order to mitigate the impact of fluctuations in local currencies on the Company's operational performance.
+The Consolidated Corporate Performance measure is calculated as a weighted average of the financial metrics described above (as set forth below in "Weighting of 2022 Annual Bonus Performance Measures"), which are converted from the local currency into U.S. dollars at the previous year's applicable exchange rate, in order to mitigate the impact of fluctuations in local currencies on the Company's operational performance.

-The following changes were made between the 2020 and 2021 measures:
+The following changes were made between the 2021 and 2022 measures: